ICYMI: Artificial Intelligence is here

 2. Cyber Security Guards

-It certainly makes sense that the technological world could be policed by technological devices.
-However, cybersecurity and online moderation has almost always been a human-driven field—largely because AI just doesn’t work well enough yet.
+It certainly makes sense to police the technological world using technological devices.
+However, cybersecurity and online moderation has almost always been a human-driven field—largely because artificial intelligence just doesn’t work well enough yet.

 How do you determine real threats with accuracy, while allowing benign content?
-In 2018, Palo Alto Networks released Magnifier, an intelligent program which uses both structured and unstructured machine learning to create effective threat detection.
+In 2018, Palo Alto Networks released Magnifier to solve this issue.
+Magnifier is an intelligent program designed to use both structured and unstructured machine learning to effectively detect threats.

 With these astonishing advances, it seems to be only a matter of time before smart cybersecurity becomes truly automatic.